abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

 }
 ```

-> You can always create any self-signed certificate using any other tooling outside of the dockerfile.
-You need to keep on mind to set them as **embedded resource** since the `GetSigningCertificate` method will be checking this file physically.
+> You can always create any self-signed certificate using any other tooling outside the dockerfile.
+You need to remember to set them as **embedded resource** since the `GetSigningCertificate` method will be checking this file physically.

-If you don't want to use the `build-images-locally.ps1` to build the images or to build this image individually and manually, navigate to **BlazorModule** folder and run:
+If you don't want to use the `build-images-locally.ps1` to build the images or to build this image individually and manually, navigate to the **BlazorModule** folder and run:

 ```powershell
 dotnet publish -c Release #Builds the projects in Release mode